fukata/network-latest-posts/readme.txt

 * @random             : Pull random articles

 == Changelog ==

+= 3.1.7 =
+* Fixing a bug when placed before comments forms.

 = 3.1.6 =
 * Due to an incompatibility issue between the Visual Composer plugin and the WordPress hook strip_shortcodes, NLposts is using regex now.